What are the causes of ovary pain?

 According to VeryWellhealth.com, ovary pain, which is often felt in the lower abdomen, pelvis, or lower back, are related to ovulation and menstruation.
 A GYN problem like endometriosis or pelvic inflammatory disease, or even a medical condition affecting your digestive or urinary system can be to blame.
 This can make the diagnosis more difficult.

 Menstrual pain is a normal discomfort of being a woman going through her cycle.
 This cramping is experienced during or just before a menstrual cycle, also known as, dysmenorrhea.
 Uterine muscles are contracted to release these prostaglandins and other hormonal substances.

-Are you experiencing heavy bleeding?
+Are you experiencing heavy bleeding or painful periods?
 Click below for more information.

 Mittelschmerz is a German term that’s translated to mean “middle pain”.
 Other names for this include, mid-cycle pain, ovulation pain, menstrual middle pain or just – cramps.
 Mittelschmerz occurs during ovulation when an egg is released by the ovaries.
 This can cause severe pain and cramps for some women, typically on one side of the lower abdomen.

 Endometriosis is a condition where endometrial tissue is found outside the uterus.
 It is ‘trapped’ in the pelvic area and lower tummy (abdomen) and, rarely, in other areas in the body.

 What are the causes?

 - Pressure on the cyst area

 - Physical activities